danpaul/sql_comments/README.md

 ## About

 Sql Comment is an SQL backed ([Knex](http://knexjs.org/) compatible) comment service written in node.
 Sql Comment does not sanitize user input (so you shound handle that yourself).
-The basic functionality has been formally tested but tests still need to get written for some of the flagging functionality so I can't guarantee these features are entirely stable yet.
+The basic functionality has been tested but tests still need to get written for some of the flagging functionality so I can't guarantee these features are entirely stable yet.

 Sql Comment uses [Wilson Score](http://www.evanmiller.org/how-not-to-sort-by-average-rating.html) (Reddit's best comment scoring system) ranking system and uses a configurable flagging system.

 ## Settings

 There are a handful of flagging settings that affect how flagged comments are handled and how users who are flagged too often and users who flag comments too often are handled.
-If a user's comment is flagged above a certain threshold and is above a certain flag to up vote threshold, it will get deleted.
+If a user's comment is flagged above a certain threshold and is above a certain flag to up vote ratio, it will get deleted.
 If a user has too many flags in a certain period of time, they will be banned from commenting for a certain amount of time.
 If a user gets banned too many times, they will be permanently banned.
-Finally, if a user flags too many comments in a certain amount of time the will get banned from flagging for a period of time.
+Finally, if a user flags too many comments in a certain amount of time they will get banned from flagging for a period of time.
 If they get banned from flagging too many times, they will get permanently banned from flagging.

 Take a look at [settings]('./settings.js') to see the defaults for flagging and other settings.
 These can get overridden via the options parameter passed to the consctructor.